turingschool/curriculum/source/projects/fourth_meal.markdown

 When you reach this milestone please create a tag or branch (named `show_and_tell`) for reference.

-The show-and-tell session will take place two days after work begins.
+The show-and-tell session will take place on day eight after work begins.

 #### Technical Review